Shahid Khaqan Abbasi: Leaving the office

 On 31 May 2018, incumbent PML-N government completed its five years term becoming the country's second civilian dispensation government to complete a five-year term in office (the other being Pakistan Peoples Party).
-Abbasi was succeeded by caretaker Prime Minister Justice Nasirul Mulk on 1 June 2018 until the country elected the new government in the 2018 general elections which were held on 25 July 2018.
+Abbasi was succeeded by caretaker prime minister Justice Nasirul Mulk on 1 June 2018 until the country elected the new government in the 2018 general elections which were held on 25 July 2018.

-It was noted that Abbasi, as Prime Minister, lived in his own home in Islamabad instead of living in the Prime Minister House.
+It was noted that Abbasi, as prime minister, lived in his own home in Islamabad instead of living in the Prime Minister House..
+He was also the Highest taxpayer of Pakistan in 2018 when he was the prime minister of the country.

 Post-premiership

 On 24 June 2018, Abbasi was allocated PML-N ticket to contest the 2018 general election from Constituency NA-57 (Rawalpindi-I).
 On 27 June, Abbasi was disqualified for life by an election tribunal in Rawalpindi, under Article 62(1)(f), from contesting election following the rejection of his nomination papers after Abbasi was accused of tampering the documents.
 However, Abbasi challenged the verdict in Lahore High Court (LHC).
 On 29 June, his appeal was accepted by a two-member bench, which suspended the tribunal's order against Abbasi and allowed him to contest the election.
 On 14 September 2018, the appellate tribunal issued its detailed verdict on the barring of Abbasi from contesting the 2018 general election and ruled that Abbasi was not honest and sagacious and hence disqualified for life.

 He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-57 (Rawalpindi-I) in the 2018 general election, but was unsuccessful.
 He received 124,703 votes and lost the seat to Sadaqat Ali Abbasi.
 Abbasi alleged rigging was done in the constituency and filed a petition for a recount which was rejected by Returning Officer.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-124 (Lahore-II) in by-election held on 14 October 2018.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-124 (Lahore-II) in a by-election held on 14 October 2018.
 He took oath as a member of the National Assembly on 1 November.

 Abbasi was granted bail in the Liquified Natural Gas case while Iqbal was granted bail in the Narowal Sports City complex corruption case.
 Abbasi was on his way to attend a press conference, accompanied by PML-N leader Ahsan Iqbal and spokesperson Marriyum Aurangzeb, when he was arrested on the Thokar Niaz Baig interchange on 18 July 2019.
 A sedition case was registered against him along with other Pakistan Muslim League (N) leaders in October 2020.

+On 16 December 2023, he decided to leave the PML(N).

+On 2 June 2024, he announced, in an interview with Rana Mubashir, that he would be launching a new party in the last weekend of June.
+He also announced that the name of the party would be Awaam Pakistan.